Earthquakes on April 3, 2026

 627.1 km---✓ ReviewedUSGS →

-On April 3, 2026, worldwide seismic activity registered a magnitude 4.2 earthquake 280 km E of Sola, Vanuatu at 23:04 UTC.
+This magnitude 4.2 event was detected 280 km E of Sola, Vanuatu on April 3, 2026, with origin time 23:04 UTC.
 At 627.1 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: -14.195°, 170.124°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03